Procedures for Faculty and Staff Recruiting and Hiring Guidelines for International Hires

 CONTINGENT OFFER PHASE

-A hiring letter must be approved by the Dean and Associate Provost for Faculty and Administrative Affairs before being sent to the prospective employee.
+A hiring letter must be approved by the relevant parties (Dean and Associate Provost for Faculty and Administrative Affairs for faculty hires and Hiring Manager and Staffing Manager for Human Resources for staff hires) before being sent to the prospective employee.
 The letter must indicate that employment is contingent upon the successful results of the background check.
-The letter should be specific regarding employment eligibility regarding immigration status and should direct the potential employee to contact the Legal Affairs Compliance Affirmative Action Office to discuss the necessary steps and proper documentation for obtaining an H-1B visa.
+The letter should be specific regarding employment eligibility regarding immigration status and should direct the potential employee to contact the Legal Affairs Compliance Affirmative Action Office to discuss the necessary steps and proper documentation for obtaining employment authorization, i.e (H-1B).

 POST ACCEPTANCE PHASE

-If the candidate signs and returns the hiring letter, the Office of the Provost will send a contract to the candidate.
-Once the contract is signed and returned, the visa beneficiary should phone/e-mail the Legal Affairs Compliance and Affirmative Action Office who will coordinate immigration documentation.
+When the candidate signs and returns the hiring letter to the Department Chair, it should be forwarded to the Office of the Provost.
+The Office of the Provost will send a contract to the candidate.
+Once the contract is signed and returned, the candidate should phone/email the Legal Affairs Compliance and Affirmative Action Office who will coordinate immigration documentation.

 PROCESSING OF IMMIGRATION SERVICES MATERIALS

-Employment visas, H-1Bs, are processed by the Associate University Counsel/Affirmative Action Officer in Legal Affairs.
-The hiring department is responsible for the processing fees associated with obtaining these work visas.
+Employment authorization petitions, i.e. H-1Bs, are processed by the Associate University Counsel/Affirmative Action Officer in Legal Affairs.
+The hiring department is responsible for the processing fees associated with this particular immigration process.
 There are several steps in the petition process, each requiring specific information and paperwork.
-At different stages of this process, the Associate University Counsel/Affirmative Action Officer will either contact the hiring supervisor and/or the visa beneficiary for the necessary information and/or paperwork.
+At different stages of this process, the Associate University Counsel/Affirmative Action Officer will either contact the hiring supervisor and/or the candidate for the necessary information and/or paperwork.
 Once the petition is submitted to the Department of Homeland Security, Citizenship, and Immigration Services, it takes approximately four months to receive approval.
-Depending on the details of each case, the visa beneficiary may not be authorized to work (or volunteer) until UD hears back from CIS with either a Receipt Notice and/or Notice of Action (visa).
+Depending on the details of each case, the candidate may not be authorized to work (or volunteer) until UD hears back from CIS with either a Receipt Notice and/or Notice of Action (approval notice).

 The University itself does not process green cards.
 UD refers these immigration matters to an outside counsel who works closely with the Legal Affairs Compliance and Affirmative Action Office.
 The hiring department is responsible for the fees associated with green cards.
 The Department is not responsible for covering the costs of the green cards for the beneficiary’s dependents.